sushmita-singh/ColorSchemePicker/README.md

 # ColorSchemePicker
- Use Color API to generate color schemes
+ Use Color API to generate color schemes made by Sushmita Singh